She's the Boss

-She's the Boss is the debut solo studio album by the English singer Mick Jagger, released on 19 February 1985 in the US and 4 March 1985 in the UK.
+She's the Boss is the debut solo studio album by the English rock singer Mick Jagger, released on 19 February 1985 in the US and 4 March 1985 in the UK.

 When Jagger's group the Rolling Stones signed with Columbia/CBS Records in 1983, one of the options available to them was for individual projects, and Jagger eagerly began working on She's the Boss.